 Every organization is different, but often the management has to be convinced of the benefits of Scrum.
 The C-level often associates Waterfall with control.
 "Scrum may offer a little less control over planning but the more control over productivity, quality and business value and that is actually what C-level should be looking for", according to Krimo Maadi (Fluiconnecto).
 "We could show in practice why Scrum was the best methodology for us: At some point a number of branches had to be closed and we decided to speed up the switch to e-commerce for the customers of these branches.
 We were able to change our priorities almost on the fly because the business value shifted, and so we realized the project within two weeks.
 In this way we demonstrated the value of agile working.”

-Working successfully with Agile/Scrum in 15 tips
+15 tips for working successfully with Agile/Scrum in B2B

 When it comes to working with Agile/Scrum, the group has tips in three areas: people, organization and process.